ircam-ismm/webaudio-tutorials/scheduling/granular-synthesis.md

 ## General principles

-Granular synthesis is sound synthesis technique that consists in cutting a audio files in small pieces of sound of around 5 to 200 ms called **_grains_**.
+Granular synthesis is a sound synthesis technique that consists in cutting a audio files in small pieces of sound of around 5 to 200 ms called **_grains_**.
 These grains are then played back and layered to reconstruct a new sound.
 Each grain can also be manipulated independently by modifying for example their pitch, volume, etc.

 ![granular-synthesis](../assets/granular-synthesis/granular-synthesis.png)